ARK1998/journalApp/ReadMe.md

-Install Postman: Download and install Postman from postman.com.
+Install Postman: Download from postman.com.

-Create a New Collection:
+Create a Collection:

-Open Postman and create a new collection named journalApp.
+Open Postman and create a collection named journalApp.